 More and More Testing

 At this point, I became angry and frustrated.
 I knew something was terribly wrong, so I continued my research, looking for any possible connection to the chronic pain, pressure and discomfort I was feeling.
-As you probably know, pressure headaches, or any other kind of headache or migraine, are associated with everything from stress and hormones to head trauma and tumors.
+As you probably know, pressure headaches, or any other kind of headache or migraine, are associated with everything from stress and hormones to head trauma, food sensitivities and brain tumors.
 It’s almost impossible to find the cause of something as common as a headache, even when it’s chronic.

 My anxiety and feelings of desperation increased.